Rob Rogers (referee)

 Robert Rogers (born 12 November 1983) is a referee in football and futsal.
-He is currently on the FIFA International Referees List as a football referee.

 Football refereeing

 Rogers was appointed to the National League panel of referees in 2005 as an assistant referee.
 Rogers took charge of his first League of Ireland match in 2007 in which Athlone Town beat Kildare County by 4 goals to 2.

 He became FIFA-listed as a referee in 2012.

 Futsal refereeing

 Rob Rogers was appointed to the FIFA International List for Futsal Referees for the 2009 season.
 In doing so he became the first referee from Ireland to hold this position.

 He has officiated at the Four Nations championship held in England in December 2008, taking charge of the opening fixture between Libya and Lithuania and the final match between hosts England and Libya before a packed house in Loughborough.